kev4ev/d11ty/examples/cli/0_basics/0_d11tyDo.md

 #### (This is how we do it)
 ### Let's flip the track, bring the old school back
 #### (This is how we do it)

+_This Is How We Do It lyrics © Warner-tamerlane Publishing Corp., Slick Rick Music Corp., Oji Music, Mo'swang Publishing, Songs Of Universal, Inc., Songs Of Universal Inc._